Running the "What If" Scenarios

 This one is not clear at this early time.
 The loss of the like-kind exchange (postponing the gain on the sale/exchange of real property) would be a less than ideal situation for investors and business owners who wish to trade their real estate for a new piece of property.

-Note: the corporate income tax under this proposal is said to be increased as well.
+Note: The corporate income tax under this proposal is expected to be increased as well.

 Stay tuned for an up-to-date report on which of the above-proposed tax law changes come into effect.